DrPintoThe2nd/SCINKD/README.md

 	"prefix": "Anniella_stebbinsi_HiFi_2024.asm.hic"
 }
 ```
-To run the pipeline on a squamate genome on a machine with 12 available threads and 16Gb of available RAM, the command would look like this for these test data (https://doi.org/10.6084/m9.figshare.27040678.v1):
+To run the pipeline on the provided _Anniella_ genome on a machine with 16 available threads (and the default setting of 16Gb of available RAM):
 ```
-snakemake --use-conda   -np -s SCINKD.v2.0.beta.snakefile          #dry-run to test inputs snakemake --use-conda -c 24 -s SCINKD.v2.0.beta.snakefile          #run SCINKD
+snakemake --use-conda   -np -s SCINKD.v2.0.beta.snakefile          #dry-run to test inputs snakemake --use-conda -c 16 -s SCINKD.v2.0.beta.snakefile          #run SCINKD
 ```
 [additional documentation to be added]